Cultural Experiences in Armenia Holiday Tours

 • Apricot Festival – Celebrate Armenia’s national fruit with music and food

-These events show you how Armenians enjoy life, connect with each other, and stay proud of their heritage.
-Be sure to check for festival dates when choosing your Armenia holiday package.
+These events show how Armenians enjoy life and stay proud of their heritage.
+Check festival dates when choosing your Armenia holiday package.

 Learn About Armenian Carpets and Crafts

-Handmade items in Armenia are more than souvenirs—they’re a part of history.
+Handmade items in Armenia are more than souvenirs—they’re part of history.

 • Megerian Carpet Factory – Watch how traditional carpets are made